fogus/spiel/brettspiel/hosokufuda/README.markdown

 * ribbon matches ribbon orthogonally
 * creature matches creature orthogonally

-*also, majority element can match in enclosed space*
+*also, majority or tied element can match in enclosed space*